Updated on

 To control who can view or edit data, set up user roles and permissions:

-Select the ‘Users” tab as illustrated in the screenshot below.
+Select the “Users” tab as illustrated in the screenshot below.
 Add your app users by syncing with a data source and create user groups (e.g., admin, user, viewer) to assign permissions to each role.
-You can also place data restrictions to limit how data users interact within your data sources.
+You can also place data restrictions to limit how each group can view or interact with records in your data sources.
+This is what makes a Softr GUI secure and production-ready from day one: people only ever see the data they are allowed to see.

 Step 7: Publish your application and share!